MoeBazziGIT/Shopify-Backend-Challenge-2019/README.md

 3. Create a virtual enviroment:

-For linux and Macos:
+  -For linux and Macos:
 ```
 python3 -m venv myvenv
 ```

-For Windows:
+  -For Windows:
 ```
 python -m venv myvenv
 ```

 4. You can now activate the virtual environment:

-For Linux or MacOs:
+-For Linux or MacOs:
 ```
 source myenv/bin/activate
 ```

-For Windows:
+-For Windows:
 ```
 myvenv\Scripts\activate
 ```